Tag Archives: email second round

 • If you choose email addresses as the log-in name, you can give users the option to log in using their social media accounts: Facebook, Google+, LinkedIn, or Microsoft.

-• Require users to verify their identity upon RB sign-in with a second factor in addition to their user name and password.
+• Require users to verify their identity upon RB9 sign-in with a second factor in addition to their user name and password.
 A verification code will be sent to the user’s preferred method of communication — which they must then enter into RB before accessing the site.
 Authentication is per device, and users can decide to authenticate a device once or every time they sign in on that device.

 Notifications and Messages